 Adolescence: Stepping Stone to Adulthood

 At this stage, experiencing trouble in dealing with our children is normal, if not expected.
 Adolescence changes them, not just physically but also mentally and socially.
-Sometimes, circumstances like mental disorders (including but not limited to teenage depression, anxiety, bipolar disorder, ADHD, etc.) put extra challenge on parents in dealing with their teenagers.
+Sometimes, circumstances like mental disorders (including but not limited to teenage depression, anxiety, bipolar disorder, ADHD, etc.) put an extra challenge on parents in dealing with their teenagers.
 But it is important to remember that childhood is just a few stone throws away from adulthood.
 This is not the time to treat them as if they are incapable of making decisions for themselves.
-This is the time to hold back another sharp reprimand, and instead listen to what they really have to say.
+This is the time to hold back another sharp reprimand, and instead, listen to what they really have to say.

 Dealing With A Teen Diagnosed With Mental Disorder

-The son of my aunt, Ryan was diagnosed with a mental disorder when he was 17 years old.
+My aunt’s son, Ryan was diagnosed with a mental disorder when he was 17 years old.
 But before that, it was already tough for our family because he became friends with a group of kids from school who were inclined to do unsavory activities outside of school.
 He started smoking when he was fifteen and developed the habit of cutting classes to smoke at an abandoned lot near his high school.
 His mother wanted him to take school seriously, but more than that, she just also wanted him to direct his focus to something positive.
 We tried counselors inside and outside his school, and when that didn’t work for Ryan, we turned to a doctor’s professional advice, and there we discovered that there was a medical reason behind the extreme change in my cousin’s behavior.

 Understanding is the Key